NeoSyntaxErro/Win11-UDT/README.md

 This script is part of the broader **Windows 11 Deployment Toolkit**, which includes:

-- 🔹 `Win11UDT.ps1` – This standalone upgrade tool.
+- 🔹 `Win11-UDT.ps1` – This standalone upgrade tool.
 - 🔹 RMM wrapper script for executing remotely via systems like Datto.
 - 🔹 Ansible Playbook for bulk Linux-based provisioning and execution.
 - 🔹 PowerShell HTTP Server utility for hosting images locally on your network.
+- 🔹 Windows 11 Hardware Compatability Check Script with integrated update remediation for OS builds under 19041

 ---